tugayac/ClusterTruck-TakeHomeProblem4/README.md

     * It should utilize the Google Maps Directions API to get the directions from the address to the closest ClusterTruck kitchen.

 ## Assumptions
+* Users are located in USA and expect distance values to be in _miles_.
 * Google Maps Directions API can return multiple routes to a destination.
 As such, "Drive time to closest ClusterTruck" implies shortest drive time, regardless of driving distance.
 * It does not matter whether a user requests for the drive time to the nearest ClusterTruck kitchen inside or outside of a delivery area.
 They will always be given the drive time to the closest ClusterTruck kitchen.
 * If the closest ClusterTruck kitchen is currently closed: